Home » Business Email Etiquette Articles » Business Email — First Contact; First Impression

 “Work with me because I am a professional.”

-Use every single email, even after that first contact, as a tool to encourage and build upon that all-so-important positive perception.
+Use every single email, even after the initial contact, as a tool to encourage and build upon that all-important positive perception.
 Show that you respect others’ time, and they will, in turn, respect yours.

-Your first contact is that one-time shot at a great first impression.
-An impression that can open doors to nurturing ongoing successful business relationships.
+Your first contact is that one-time opportunity to make a great first impression.
+An impression that can open doors to nurturing ongoing, successful business relationships.

 Share the knowledge!